amnweb/SpaceBox-UI-Enhancer/README.md

 3. Type "SpaceBox Disable UI Enhancer"
 4. Restart

+## Update

+1. Update
+2. Deactivate and Activate from Command Palette

+Note: In the future, I will make this automatic.

 ## Marketplace
 You can download the extension from the Visual Studio Code marketplace: [SpaceBox UI Enhancer](https://marketplace.visualstudio.com/items?itemName=SpaceBox.spacebox-ui)